- The takeaway from this episode is … when personal development and helping others come together you will like who you are.

 So, is helping someone else also considered personal development?
 We would like to think so.
 Self-help and helping someone else has the same effect on the person helping.
 Whether you are improving yourself or helping someone else you are, indeed, improving yourself.
 Therefore, self-help is not just a singular action; it’s a shared experience.
 People gain just as much from helping others as they gain from helping themselves.

 Self-help is also experimental to find what works and what doesn’t.

-By experimenting, we mean that you should try reading a self-help book, go to a seminar, or join a group.
+By experimenting, we mean that you should read or listen to a self-help book, go to a seminar, or join a group.
 Experimenting with different avenues of self-help can lead you to find what works best for you.

-You must live a life of continuous improvement in order to realize your potential as a being.
+You must live a life of continuous improvement in order to realize your true potential.

 Lastly, the routine of self-development and improvement is perpetual.
-It is on-going in your life and is an example to others who may need your help to improve.”
+It is ongoing in your life and is an example to others who are ready.

 - For several decades people have been consumed with consuming.
-Many felt that improving their lives meant acquiring more things, making more money and flaunting their success.
-These types of people now need to learn how to help someone else so they can restrain themselves.
+Many thought that improving their lives meant acquiring more things, making more money, and flaunting their success.
+These people now feel the need, the urge to make a difference by helping others.

 - You can never discover who you are when things and money are in the way.

 - Never justify the pain in your life.
-That is what keeps you stuck on your path.
+That is what keeps you stuck – running in place going nowhere.

 HOW IT WORKS: A balanced life is healing, abundant, and peaceful.
 But many people are sick, lacking, and tormented.
 What happened?
 People have been so far out of balance for so long and now they are realizing it.
 They sought what they thought was abundance.
 They chased money but never achieved abundance.
 They had money but were not at peace in their life.
 They had wealth but not a healing lifestyle.